-- Low unemployment: Bay of Plenty unemployment rates are low at 5.1 per cent, leaving fewer people available for work than in previous seasons. - Decreases in international students following the closure of some international schools. - Decreases in employees with working holiday visas
+- Low unemployment: Bay of Plenty unemployment rates are low at 3.8% (Q3, 2019), leaving fewer people available for work than in previous seasons. - Decreases in international students following the closure of some international schools. - Decreases in employees with working holiday visas